brumi1024/yarn-scheduler-ui/docs/development/extending-scheduler-properties.md

 # Extending Scheduler Properties

-This guide explains how to make new Capacity Scheduler properties editable in the UI and how to plug them into the rewritten validation system (see `docs/validation_overhaul.md` for the architecture overview).
+This guide explains how to make new Capacity Scheduler properties editable in the UI and how to plug them into the validation system.
 Follow the relevant section depending on whether you are working with global scheduler settings or queue-level configuration.

 ## Key modules